nikomatsakis/rust-latam-2019/content/index.md

 ---

-# So many ways to help
+# Many hands make light work

 > .jlord[**We also need an open source whenever.** ...
 [We] are thankful for all that you can contribute whether it is two hours a week, one logo a year, or a copy edit twice a year.] <br>
 > <br>